 We have historically operated as a single operating segment.
-With the planned restructuring of our operations and divestiture of our Russian subsidiaries, coupled with our continued expansion, we have elected to reorganize our operations geographically into five regional segments: Central Asia, Europe, United States, Middle East/Caucasus, and Russia (until completion of the planned divestiture).
-Moving forward after completion of the divestiture of our Russian subsidiaries, we will manage our operations in four regional segments.
+With the planned restructuring of our operations and divestiture of our Russian subsidiaries, coupled with our continued expansion, we have elected to reorganize our operations geographically into five regional segments: Central Asia, Europe, United States, Middle East/Caucasus and Russia (planned to be divested).
+Moving forward after completion of the divestiture of our Russian subsidiaries, we will manage our operations in five regional segments.
 These operating segments are based on how our CODM will be making decisions about allocating resources and assessing performance.
-The total revenue, net associated with our segments is summarized in the following table: